The Final Destination: Plot

-In 2009, college student Nick O'Bannon watches an auto race with his girlfriend Lori Milligan and their friends Hunt Wynorski and Janet Cunningham at the McKinley Speedway for their semester break.
-Nick suffers a premonition of an accident from the racetrack that sends debris into the grandstand, causing its front stretch to collapse.
-When Nick panics, a scuffle breaks out and several people leave the stadium, including Lori, Hunt, Janet, racist tow truck driver Carter Daniels, mother Samantha Lane, mechanic Andy Kewzer, his girlfriend Nadia Monroy, and security guard George Lanter.
-As Nadia berates the group, a stray tire flies out of the stadium and decapitates her.
+College student Nick O'Bannon watches an auto race with his girlfriend Lori Milligan and their friends Hunt Wynorski and Janet Cunningham at the McKinley Speedway for their semester break.
+Nick has a premonition of a racetrack accident, where the debris flies into the grandstand and destroys it.
+The disaster kills him, his friends and several spectators.
+He panics, causing a fight that forces him and his friends to leave, along with white supremacist tow truck driver Carter Daniels, mother Samantha Lane, mechanic Andy Kewzer and his girlfriend Nadia Monroy, and security guard George Lanter.
+The disaster occurs, causing a stray wheel to fly out of the stadium and decapitate Nadia.